dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-11-19-dear-crypto-fiat-bros.md

 {% include image.html name="hodl-waves.png" caption="~73% of sats have been held for more than a year" link="https://unchained.com/hodlwaves/"%}

-These \"HODL Waves,\"[fn-waves] as they are called, show that an increasing number of people understand the underlying dynamics of, as well as the differences between, fiat monetary policy and Bitcoin\'s monetary policy, which leads to them holding BTC on their personal or corporate
+These \"HODL Waves,\" as they are called, show that an increasing number of people understand the underlying dynamics of, as well as the differences between, fiat monetary policy and Bitcoin\'s monetary policy, which leads to them holding BTC on their personal or corporate